savramidis/RFPExtractor/README.md

 ### AZURE_COSMOS_KEY
 ### AZURE_COSMOS_DATABASE_NAME
 ### AZURE_COSMOS_CONTAINER_NAME

-## How to Run
+### LOCAL_RESUME_FOLDER=<this is where the created resume will be saved>

+## Set Up
 Set all your environment variables

 pip install -r requirements.txt

+## How to Run
+### Step 1

+- rfp_extractor.py
-rfp_extractor.py reads from an Azure Blob Storage folder and uses Azure Document Intelligence to parse the RFP.
+  - gets RFPs from an Azure Blob Storage folder and uses Azure Document Intelligence to parse the RFP

-staffing_requirements_extractor.py uses the extracted data and calls Azure Open AI to extract staffing requirements and then stores that output in Cosmos DB.
+  - staffing_requirements_extractor.py makes a call to an Azure OpenAI gpt-4o model with full RFP and prompt to extract staffing requirements
+    - LLM result is stored in Cosmos DB

+### Step 2
+- resume_creator.py
+  - queries Cosmos DB for the LLM result from step 1
+  - gets moq employee data
+  - calls a Azure OpenAI gpt-4o model with prompt & data to generate a resume
+  - data returned from the LLM is used to create a resume based on a template